DaenerysT/MonteCarlo/README.md

 THE SUBMISSION

 Our submission introduces Monte Carlo methods by allowing children to dynamically estimate the value of Pi.
-Children can see a large circle inside of a square, and a basic equation (shown) with the results being calculated in real time being calculated in real time.
+Children can see a large circle inside of a square, and a basic equation (shown on the grid) with the results being calculated in real time.

 When a child steps on a square, ten points randomly light up inside the square.
 It is possible to step on a square more than once and generate more points.
 The square accumulates data points for a set period of time before it resets.
 As more data points accumulates, theoretically the estimation of Pi improves.